shawn1m/overture/README.md

 ## To Do

++ edns support
-+ TCP remote dns support
++ ttl revision support

 ## Acknowledgements